googlemaps/google-maps-services-go/README.md

     a Google Account.
  1. Select an existing project, or create a new project.
  1. Click **Enable an API**.
  1. Browse for the API, and set its status to "On".
-The Python Client for Google Maps Services accesses the following APIs:
+The Golang Client for Google Maps Services accesses the following APIs:
     * Directions API
     * Distance Matrix API
     * Elevation API
     * Geocoding API
+    * Roads API
     * Time Zone API
-    * Roads API
  1. Once you've enabled the APIs, click **Credentials** from the left navigation of the Developer Console.
  1. In the "Public API access", click **Create new Key**.